Are you from Australia or New Zealand? If yes then you will most definitely know what ANZAC Day is and its origins to this day.

 This day is first marked with a dawn service, a tradition that has its origin in military routine.
 The reason that this time of day was chosen was that it was ideal for soldiers to perform an attack on their enemy.

 As the first rays of the sun crept through the morning sky the ANZACs were alert and ready to man their weapons and fight.

 Returning soldiers from the war wanted to seek solace and so the best time for this was at dawn before the sun rose.
 These few moments before dawn were both quiet and peaceful for them.

 These dawn services start with hymns and prayers, followed by laying wreaths and then the playing of the Last Post.
 A minute silence is then observed, Reveille and then the national anthems of both Australia and New Zealand are then played.

 Families attend the graves of the fallen and those who survived the war.
 Many Australians and New Zealanders make their way to Gallipoli so that they can visit where the soldiers lost their lives.

-What matters is that these soldiers died in this war so that Australians, New Zealanders and the rest of the world could live in a free society.
+What matters is that these soldiers died in this war so that Australians, New Zealanders, and the rest of the world could live in a free society.

-So no matter if you have no connection to these countries I believe that you should remember the lives of the fallen and the sacrifices that they made.
+So, no matter if you have no connection to these countries I believe that you should remember the lives of the fallen and the sacrifices that they made.